dccuchile/wefe/doc/index.rst

 The Framework
 =============

-We will now present the basic concepts for the operation of the framework.
+Here we present the main building blocks of the framework.
-Then, we will present the different possible flows.
+Then, we will present a common usage pattern of WEFE.

 Target set
 ----------